aminovpavel/meshpipe-go/README.md

 ![Meshpipe banner](assets/meshpipe-banner.jpg)

 Meshpipe is a Go-based capture service for Meshtastic MQTT networks.
 It ingests Meshtastic traffic, decrypts/decodes protobuf payloads, and persists packet history plus node metadata to SQLite for downstream analytics and UI workloads.
-[Meshworks Malla](https://github.com/aminovpavel/meshworks-malla) uses Meshpipe as its reference deployment, but the binary is suitable for any Meshtastic installation that needs a lightweight MQTT→SQLite pipeline.
+[Meshworks Malla](https://github.com/aminovpavel/meshworks-malla) uses Meshpipe as its reference deployment, but the binary is suitable for any Meshtastic installation that needs a lightweight MQTT->SQLite pipeline.

 ## Goals
 - High-throughput, low-latency ingest with predictable memory usage.